 - 1. 3-ring notebook, 7 dividers, and loose-leaf notebook paper (may combine with another class notebook or use another organization tool like an accordion folder) - 2.
-Pens dark blue or black ink for writing, red for editing activities - 3. #2 pencils - 4.
+Pens dark blue or black ink for writing - 3. #2 pencils - 4.
 Highlighters required four colors (pink, yellow, blue, and green) - 5.
 3x3 lined Post it notes for annotating the textbook - 6.
 Copy of the textbook, novel, or play we are currently reading